Guides4Homeowners

 • Bin bags

-If the mold is more severe then you may need tools to do some more labor intensive DIY, like a saw.
+If the mould is more severe then you may need tools to do some more labour intensive DIY, like a saw.

-There are quite a few ways that you can get rid of mold, here are a few of the most common methods:
+There are quite a few ways that you can get rid of mould, here are a few of the most common methods:

-Bleach works wonders, amongst those wonders is the removal of mold.
-It can virtually kill any mold that it comes in contact with, as well as leaving the surface sanitized & protect from future mold issues.
+Bleach works wonders, amongst those wonders is the removal of mould.
+It can virtually kill any mould that it comes in contact with, as well as leaving the surface sanitized & protect from future mould issues.

 1. Mix 1 cup of bleach with 4 litres of water